If loving a leftie is wrong, we don't wanna be right!

 Does right vs. left matter in the sack?
 Oh, you bet.
 According to a recent survey, 86 percent of left-handed people reported they were "Extremely Satisfied" with their sex lives.
-Only 15 percent of righties could say the same!
+Only 15 percent of righties could say the same.
 The reasons are unknown, but other studies have suggested that lefties have better rhythm.
 Either way, being 71 percent more satisfied in bed gives lefties the upper hand.
 That's a chance everyone should take.

 2. They're Leaders

 Your lefty lover is in good hands.
 Four of the last seven presidents were left-handed: President Obama, Bill Clinton, George H.W.
 Bush, and Gerald Ford.
 And the original designers of the Mac?
 Four out of five were lefties.
 And left-handed ladies are in great company, too.
 Marilyn Monroe, the original sex symbol, was a lefty.
-Yes, you have permission to compare your future significant other to Obama or Marilyn.
+Yes, we're giving you have permission to compare your significant other to Obama or Marilyn.

 3. They're Geniuses